After a year and a half of record growth, home prices in South Florida are projected to rise by nearly another 6% this

 Key Employment Stats:

-- GDP of South Florida is over $377 billion and has grown by more than 59% over the last ten years.
+- GDP of South Florida (across Miami-Fort Lauderdale-West Palm Beach MSA) is over $365 billion and has grown by about 46% over the last ten years.

-- Non-farm employment is more than 2.7 million, with nearly 70,000 new jobs added year-over-year, based on a report from the Business Development Board of Palm Beach County (BDB).
+- Non-farm employment is more than 2.7 million, with nearly 70,000 new jobs added year-over-year, based on the most recent information from the Business Development Board of Palm Beach County (BDB).

 - Over the next seven years the job market in South Florida is projected to grow by 7.5%, according to the Florida Department of Economic Security.

 - Business sectors in South Florida showing the lowest rates of unemployment include education, health services, and professional business services.

 - Industries with the highest job growth projections over the next seven years include construction, retail trade, transportation, leisure and hospitality, and financial services.